Quick Marinated Honey Sriracha Chicken Thighs

 - In a large bowl combine garlic, ginger, hoisin sauce, sriracha, honey and soy sauce.

-- Place chicken thighs in a large bowl or resealable plastic bag and pour marinade over.
-Massage the marinade into the chicken.
-Let sit refrigerated for at least 15 minutes.
+- Place the chicken in a large bowl and poke the chicken with a fork all over.
+Pour the sauce over the chicken and mix.
+Let sit for 15 minutes.

 Nutrition